dustinmichels/dustinthecity/content/posts/2024/11/bike-exploration/index.md

 I think animated maps like these are great for motivating people to explore by bike.
 The [original post](https://www.reddit.com/r/dataisbeautiful/comments/f8nu0c/oc_this_is_how_londons_street_grid_reveals_using/) I saw certainly had that effect on me.

-A more typical (and informative) map would show routes drawn onto a basemap, but this more abstract representation puts the emphasis on discovery.
+A more typical (and informative) map would show routes drawn onto a base map, but this more abstract representation puts the emphasis on discovery.
 There is no world outside of what you uncover through biking.
-The use of animation (as opposed to, for example, a heatmap of all routes) also emphasizes the idea of disovery.
+The use of animation (as opposed to, for example, a heatmap of all routes) also emphasizes the idea of discovery.
 You have to lay down the routes one by one, day by day, slowly _revealing_ the city.
 It's a process.

 In the comment section of the original post, people call out the poster for biking on streets are closed.

 ![Reddit comment calling out the poster for biking on closed streets](img/reddit.png)

-It was (and still is) remarkable to me that they biked enough to draw a city map, clearly useable and legible to others.
+It was (and still is) remarkable to me that someone biked enough to draw a complete city map, clearly legible to others.

 In every city I have lived in since seeing that post, somewhere in the back of my mind mind this has been a goal of mine-- to bike enough that I could illuminate the whole city with my routes.

-### Future work
+### Future ambitions

 I would like to expand on this project by creating a reusable tool that others can use to make their own animations like this.
-Most of the pieces are in place, I would just need to replcae the QGIS step with a more programmatic solution.
-I may also want to use the strava API instead of relying on the bulk download.
+Most of the pieces are in place, I would just need to replace the QGIS step with a Python solution, and also create some user interface components for searching for a city of interest, cropping the map, etc. In a web application context, I would most likely use the Strava API instead of relying on users to download and upload their own data.

-I am also interested in building these maps into a larger, interactive data dashboard that lets a user scroll through time and see total number of rides, total distance covered, percent of the city explored, and other metrics increase the grid gets filled in.
+I would be be interested in building these maps into a larger, interactive data dashboard that lets a user scroll through time and see total number of rides, total distance covered, percent of the city explored, and other metrics increase in sync with the expanding grid of routes.
+Some of this functionality already exists in other tools, like [wandrer.earth](https://wandrer.earth/).

 ## Procedure